aurotripathy/collect_rocm_env/README.md

 Run it with `python collect_rocm_env.py`.

-The expected out put would be something like:
+The expected output would be something like:
 <code>
 root@prj47-rack-40:/collect_rocm_env# python3.6 collect_rocm_env.py